 Dr. Anne Geller

-Associate Professor and Director of Writing Across the Curriculum, Institute for Writing Studies
+Professor and Director of Writing Across Communities, Institute for Writing Studies

 Research Focus: student and faculty writers, writing centers, writing across the curriculum and writing in the disciplines, writing program administration, and co-authorship.

 Anne Ellen Geller is Associate Professor of English, and she teaches undergraduate and graduate courses and advises doctoral students.
 She is also Director of Writing Across the Curriculum, Institute for Writing Studies.
 The St. John’s University Writing Center and Writing Across the Curriculum Program were awarded a 2013-2014 CCCC Writing Program Certificate of Excellence.

 Anne is co-author of The Everyday Writing Center: A Community of Practice (Utah State University Press, 2007) and co-editor of Working With Faculty Writers (Utah State University Press, 2013).
 She has also published articles and book chapters focusing on writing centers, writing across the curriculum, support for faculty and student writers, and co-authorship.
 Her scholarship has been recognized with the International Writing Centers Association Outstanding Scholarship Award in 2005 and 2014.